 Instructions

-- Mix the dry ingredients.
-In a large mixing bowl, add the flour, salt, and baking powder, and whisk well to combine.
+2. Mix the dry ingredients.
+In a large mixing bowl, whisk together flour, salt, and baking powder.

-- Add the wet ingredients.
-Add the olive oil, syrup, and about ½ of the water to the flour mixture stirring it with your hands to combine.
-Add the remaining water 1 tablespoon at a time just until the dough comes together and is soft but not wet or sticky.
-Note, you may not need to add all of the water depending on the humidity of your flour.
-Divide the dough in half.
-If you have time, cover the dough and let it rest for 10-15 minutes to make it easier to roll out.
+3. Add the wet ingredients.
+Add olive oil, syrup, and half of the water to the flour mixture, stirring using your hands.
+Add remaining water 1 tablespoon at a time just until the dough comes together—it should be soft but not wet or sticky.
+Note: You may not need all water depending on flour humidity.
+Divide dough in half.
+For easier rolling, cover and rest the dough 10 minutes.

 Notes